5 Tips For Photographing Your Jewellery

 If using props, ensure they too have a theme and use them throughout each shot.
 Maybe a shell here and there, or a branch to lay your jewellery on or even gemstones scattered about.
 This can help to create a really beautiful and dynamic image.

-It is important to remember to try and ensure that the background and props do not distract the piece of jewellery itself.
+It is important to remember to try and ensure that the background and props do not distract from the piece of jewellery itself.

 2. Pay attention to lighting and focus